 Gene therapy: providing a functional version of the gene

 At the heart of our cells is our genome; it is made up of around 25,000 genes, inherited from our parents.
 These genes are made up of DNA.
-If there is a defect in the DNA, or a mutation, then the gene cannot function and this mutation will lead to a pathology: this is what genetic disease means.
-The idea of gene therapy is simple; it involves repairing the damaged DNA.
+If there is a defect in the DNA, or a mutation, then the gene may not function and this mutation will lead to a pathology: this is what genetic disease means.
+The idea of gene therapy is simple : replacing or repairing the damaged DNA.

-Today most therapies approved for use in humans involve providing a functional copy of the defective gene, using a vector that will allow the gene to penetrate inside the cells, and then express itself.
-The defective gene is not modified, but a healthy gene or “drug gene” is introduced into the cell nucleus, and there it will compensate for the defective function.
+Today most therapies approved for use in humans consist of providing a functional copy of the defective gene, using a vector that will allow the gene to penetrate inside the cells, and then express itself.
+The defective gene is not modified, but a healthy gene or “medicinal gene” is introduced into the cell nucleus, which will compensate for the defective function.

-New gene therapy methods are now in development, where we seek to correct the defective gene using “molecular scissors”; this is known as gene editing.
+New gene therapy methods are now being developed, in which the aim is to correct the defective gene using “molecular scissors; this is gene editing.
 The best-known scissors are probably the CRISPR-Cas9: they have revolutionized this technique since they are so simple to use.

 Learn more about Gene editing techniques